 Bean bags were also said to be used by Native Americans in the Great Plains of the United States.
 Several tribes, including the Blackhawks, filled pig bladders with dried beans to play a game that was a precursor of our modern game of Cornhole, also known as the bean bag toss.
-In this game, a hole is drilled in a board, which is placed horizontally on the ground.
-One side of the board is then raised so that it looks like a ramp.
+In the game of Cornhole, a board with a large hole in it is placed horizontally on the ground.
+One side of the board is more elevated, so it looks like a ramp.
 You can play with only two people, or you can form teams.
 Taking turns, you toss bean bags at the board, trying to get them through the hole.
 The first team to reach 21 points wins the game.

 Bean bags were also used as training tools in ancient China by students of tai chi.
 Tai chi is a martial art that teaches you how to develop internal power for self-defence and health.
-This martial art originated in the 12th century, and it stresses slow, graceful movements that help to focus your inner strength.
-At some point, tai chi masters began to use small pouches filled with sand, dry beans or small rocks that were kept in the air by striking them with various parts of the body.
+This martial art originated in the 12th century.
+It stresses slow, graceful movements that help to focus your inner strength.
+At some point, tai chi masters began to use small pouches filled with sand, dry beans or small rocks.
+These bags were kept in the air by striking them with various parts of the body.

 An old video dating back to 1937 depicts a tai chi practitioner kicking one of these bean bags.
 This video is also considered to be the origin of the footbag, often referred to by the trademark Hacky Sack.